Howard Hampton: Cabinet minister

 Hampton was elected to Queen's Park on his third attempt, in the provincial election of 1987.
 He was re-elected in the 1990 provincial election, in which the NDP won a majority government.
 On October 1, 1990, he was appointed Attorney General in the government of Bob Rae.

 By all accounts, Hampton and Rae were not cabinet allies.
 Hampton disapproved of many of the Rae government's centrist policies; in particular, he opposed Rae's decision to retreat from an election pledge to introduce public automobile insurance in the province.
-Journalist Thomas Walkom has argued that Rae deliberately undermined Hampton's control over the Attorney General's office, staffing the ministry with bureaucrats to which he was ideologically incompatible.
+Journalist Thomas Walkom has argued that Rae deliberately undermined Hampton's control over the Attorney General's office, staffing the ministry with bureaucrats with whom he was ideologically incompatible.
 However, Walkom has also noted that Hampton supported Rae's decision to impose a Social Contract of wage restraints and cost-saving measures on Ontario public servants.

 Following a cabinet shuffle on February 3, 1993, Hampton was demoted to Minister of Natural Resources, responsible for Native Affairs.
 Marion Boyd replaced him as Attorney General.
 The NDP was defeated in the provincial election of 1995, and Hampton was re-elected over Progressive Conservative Lynn Beyak by only 205 votes.